urfour/reg-visualization-tools/README.md

-# reg-visualization-tools
+# reg-visualization

-Visualization Tools for Comparative Analysis of Regression Models
+A Visualization for Comparative Analysis of Regression Models

 ## Installation